 Bring the whole family for this easy 3-mile hike, and bring the camera because the half-frozen falls are spectacular in the winter.
 For more information and directions to the trailhead contact the Bend/Fort Rock Ranger District.

 Take a hike into the southern Oregon woods and see what all the fuss is about.
 It’s only a 4-mile trek, but you’ll see plenty of nature on your way to the frozen Heavenly Twin Lakes.
 For information and directions contact the Klamath Ranger District.

 This is an easy and beautiful route for novices and experts alike.
 Enjoy the beauty of nature and the spender of the region.
 For more information and directions contact the Snoqualmie Ranger District and ask about the Mount Baker-Snoqualmie National Forest.

 Just want to take a quick hike in and around your area?
 We’ve listed a few of our favorites.
 Be sure to call ahead and check on weather conditions.

 Blue Pool/McKenzie River Trail (McKenzie River Bridge, Oregon)

-This is one of the most beloved trials along the McKenzie Highway.
+DUE TO FIRE-RELATED ISSUES, PORTIONS OF THIS AREA MAY BE INACCESSIBLE.
+PLEASE VISIT FS.USDA.GOV FOR MORE.
+This is one of the most beloved trails along the McKenzie Highway.
 Not only is it an easy hike for all levels of experience, it’s filled with beauty and wonder as well.
 Once you get to McKenzie River Bridge, drive east of town 14 miles on Highway 126.
 Look for the signs to the trailhead.